What was your first job, and how did you get into IT?

 Do you use social media?

-What does the channel most need to learn this year?
+What does the channel most need to learn in order to succeed and grow

 Do vendors do enough to help their channel?